jEnbuska/none-dux/README.md

 --------------
 ## Warnings
-Using custom JavaScript classes in reducer state is not well tested.
+Using custom non-leaf JavaScript classes in reducer state is not well tested.

 Using non normalized state is not a must but recommended